Analytic-Abdul/football_chatbot_starter/README.md

 3. Create a new app in Streamlit Cloud and select your repository
 4. Add your secrets in the Streamlit Cloud dashboard under the "Secrets" section
 5. Deploy your app

-Note: Make sure not to commit your `.streamlit/secrets.toml` file to version control.